sayumio/osayu/README.md

 ### Association

-- has_one :users
+- has_one :user
-- has_one :purchases
+- has_one :purchase
-- has_one :items
+- has_one :item

 * Database initialization